nagyaly/cyber/7-Firewall/1-Basic-Firewall-[ufw].md

 To enable a specific profile `sudo ufw allow OpenSSH`

-Profile rule can be deleted same as regular rules `sudo ufw delete allow OpenSSH`
+Profile rule can be deleted same as regular rules `sudo ufw delete allow OpenSSH` or with index.

 ------------------------------------------------------------------------------
 > For more questions email: nagy@aast.edu